Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 ## Skip unnecessary task executions
-One of Taipy’s most practical features is its ability to skip a task execution if its output is already computed.
-Let’s explore this with some scenarios:
+One of Taipy's most practical features is its ability to skip a task execution if its output is already computed.
+Let's explore this with some scenarios:

 ### Changing Payment Threshold
 ```python